AmielDeLosReyes/Church-Management-System/README.md

 # Church-Management-System

-A Church Management System that automates the manual processes of our church.
+Welcome to the Church Management System repository!
+This project aims to revolutionize and automate the manual processes within our church, making tasks more efficient and streamlined.

-A system to automate the processes of our church.
-Currently, all of the processes in our church are being done manually.
-The membership information is done manually and just typed on an excel file.
-The attendance is done by a piece of paper being passed around.
-The prayer requests are done on a piece of paper.
-There's a lot more processes being done manually and we're looking to transition everything to an automated process.
-We've planned to deliver the solutions in phases.

-For the phase 1 of our Church Management System, which we are currently working on right now, we've automated the membership information system and the attendance system.
-We've created a web application (which will only be installed on our local network at church) that stores the membership information on the database.
-The system also assigns a unique Membership Identification Number to each member and generates a QR Code for it and stores it as an image.
-The system is also designed to send an automated email to the member and attached to it is their QR Code.
-What is the QR Code for?
-This is where the Attendance System comes in.
-As part of our automated solution, we stationed a computer on our church entrance and the system has the ability to scan the QR Code using a QR Code Scanner.
-Upon entry, the member will just present the QR Code that was emailed to them and upon scanning, it automatically signs their attendance.
+## Project Overview

+Our church currently relies on manual processes for tasks such as membership information, attendance tracking, prayer requests, and more.
+To enhance these processes, we're transitioning to an automated Church Management System delivered in phases.

+### Phase 1: Membership Information and Attendance System

+In the initial phase, we've automated the membership information and attendance systems.
+A web application, accessible only on our local church network, serves as the central hub for storing membership information in a secure database.
+Each member is assigned a unique Membership Identification Number, accompanied by a QR Code stored as an image.
+An automated email is sent to members containing their QR Code, which is crucial for the Attendance System.

+For the Attendance System, a dedicated computer equipped with a QR Code scanner is stationed at the church entrance.
+Members present their emailed QR Code upon entry, and the system automatically registers their attendance.

+## Future Phases

-We are planning to develop the whole Church Management System with the goal of automating all processes, from Membership, Attendance, Financial Reports, Events Organizing, News, Calendar of Activities, and many more.
-All those incorporated on a single system.
+Our vision for the Church Management System encompasses automating all aspects of church administration, including Financial Reports, Events Organizing, News, Calendar of Activities, and more.
+This integrated system aims to consolidate various church processes into a single, efficient solution.

+## Tech Stack

+The Church Management System is developed using the following technologies:

+- **PHP CodeIgniter:** Providing a robust framework for web application development.
+- **HTML5/CSS3:** Ensuring a modern and responsive user interface.
+- **Bootstrap:** Enhancing the overall design and user experience.
+- **MariaDB, MySQL:** Serving as the reliable database management systems.
+- **AJAX/JSON:** Facilitating seamless data exchange and enhanced user interactions.

+Feel free to explore the codebase and contribute to the continuous improvement of our Church Management System.
+Together, we are creating a more connected and automated church community!